corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/network-map-overview.md

 Tools are provided to gain user opt-in consent to a new version of the parameters and ensure everyone switches to them at the same time.

-If the node is using the HTTP network map service then on first startup it will download the signed network parameters, cache it in a `network-parameters` file and apply them on the node.
+If the node is using the HTTP Network Map Service then on first startup it will download the signed network parameters, cache it in a `network-parameters` file and apply them on the node.

 {{< warning >}}
-If the `network-parameters` file is changed and no longer matches what the network map service is advertising then the node will automatically shutdown.
+If the `network-parameters` file is changed and no longer matches what the Network Map Service is advertising then the node will automatically shutdown.
 Resolution to this is to delete the incorrect file and restart the node so that the parameters can be downloaded again.

 {{< /warning >}}

-If the node isn’t using a HTTP network map service then it’s expected the signed file is provided by some other means.
+If the node isn’t using a HTTP Network Map Service then it’s expected the signed file is provided by some other means.
 For such a scenario there is the network bootstrapper tool which in addition to generating the network parameters file also distributes the node info files to the node directories.